matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 However, this would require implementing yet another new communication protocol based on PDUs/EDUs, including a (small) custom encryption/certificate layer and another retry mechanism.
 The author believes that this would entail a higher risk and result in code that is harder to test and trust.

+### Priviledged Routing Bot

+The Routing Bot CANNOT check whether:
+    - Alice is a member of _M_.`room_id`.
+    - Event _M_.`event_id` took place in room _M_.`room_id`.
+    - Alice could witness event _M_.`event_id`.

+The Synapse Admin API currently offers all the features necessary to check whether Alice is a member of _M_.`room_id` and whether event _M_.`event_id` took place in room _M_.`room_id` and could easily be extended to allow checking whether Alice could witness event _M_.`event_id`.

+One idea could be to somehow make the Routing Bot a priviledged user with *partial* access to the Admin API to all the homeservers involved.
+This feels like a lost fight, though, a strong risk that homeserver administrators will fail to properly configure the Routing Bot, and a very strong risk to privacy of all users if the Routing Bot is somehow compromised.

+The author believes that this is too risky.

+### Priviledged Classifier Bot

+Instead of the Routing Bot checking whether the abuse report is legitimate, we could delegate the problem to the Classifier Bot.
+The risks and difficulties are essentially the same as with the Routing Bot.

+The author believes that this is too risky.

+### One Routing Bot per homeserver

+If the Routing Bot was attached to a specific homeserver, giving it the ability to check whether a user from the same homeserver is sending a legitimate abuse report would be simple and most likely riskless.

+However, this means that one Routing Bot per homeserver member of the Community Room needs to be invited to each Moderation Room.
+In particular, this would expose all the content of the Moderation Room to this Routing Bot and to the administrator of every homeserver member of the Community Room.

+A malicious administrator on *any* homeserver involved in the Community Room could therefore deanonymize every abuse report without visible tampering.

 ## Unstable prefix